featurestoreorg/featurestore-benchmarks/README.md

 You may perform benchmarks or comparative tests or evaluations (each, a “Benchmark”) of the Platform Services and may disclose the results of the Benchmark other than for Beta Services.
 If you perform or disclose, or direct or permit any third party to perform or disclose, any Benchmark of any of the Platform Services, you (i) will include in any disclosure, and will disclose to us, all information necessary to replicate such Benchmark, and (ii) agree that we may perform and disclose the results of Benchmarks of your products or services, irrespective of any restrictions on Benchmarks in the terms governing your products or services.

 **GCP**
 In general, GCP does not allow benchmarking of their services.
 However, as of October 2nd 2023, there is no DeWitt Clause included for the feature store service.
-There are DeWitt clauses for BigQuery and other platforms, but not the feature store.
+There are DeWitt clauses for BigQuery, BigTable, and other platforms, but not the feature store.
+As of Oct 11th 2023, there is a preview version of a new version of their feature store based on BigTable, which based on our analysis is covered by the DeWitt Clause.

 ## Discussion